 Content of Michael Webb’s 1000 Questions for Couples

 Pets: Questions that might be about the possibility of owning an animal.
-A study has found that couples who own a pet, are more expressive because of the responsibility of taking care a third ‘individual’.
+A study has found that couples who own a pet, are more expressive because of the responsibility of taking care of a third ‘individual’.

-Attractions: The factors that makes up a persons’ attractiveness to someone will be looked over and this would help review the consistency of both partners in the reason they are attracted to each other.
+Attractions: The factors that make up a persons’ attractiveness to someone will be looked over and this would help review the consistency of both partners in the reason they are attracted to each other.

 Health, Food and Well Being: Concern about starting a healthy lifestyle together and the willingness for change; how to improve and at the same time, help each other to buy healthy food, exercise, etc.

-Morals, Convictions and Beliefs: Since two partners grew up in different environments, conflicts would arise.
-Being aware of your partners judgments and/or opinions on certain issues will make you more sensitive.
+Morals, Convictions, and Beliefs: Since two partners grew up in different environments, conflicts would arise.
+Being aware of your partner’s judgments and/or opinions on certain issues will make you more sensitive.

 Religion and Spiritual Matters: The cultures practiced since childhood will be adapted in adulthood.
 So, it is important to discuss to have a common ground if ever conflicts of beliefs would arise, it will help the couples to be open-minded.